Decision-Making: Policies and Ethics in Health Care and Public Health

 - Cooperating in epidemiological investigations or intervening to control the spread of disease may also require the physician to carry out an intervention that is of no benefit to the patient.

-- Prophylaxis or vaccination of contacts to prevent the spread of infectious disease may not greatly reduce the contact’s risk of disease, so the benefit to the contact may not outweigh his risk.
+- Prophylaxis or vaccination of contacts to prevent the spread of infectious disease may not greatly reduce their risk of disease, so the benefit to the contact may not outweigh their risk.

-Although public health legislation in the Canadian provinces allows Medical Officers of Health to transgress certain individuals’ rights in order to protect the population from illness, the harm to individuals should always be minimized.
+Although public health legislation in the Canadian provinces allows Medical Officers of Health to transgress certain individuals’ rights in order to protect the population from illness, individual harm should always be minimized.
 Reports of notifiable disease are confidential and should be kept under secure conditions.
-Treatment or isolation of a patient against his will requires legal intervention; the Medical Officer has to present the case before a judge or a magistrate.
+Treatment or isolation of a patient against their will requires legal intervention; the Medical Officer has to present the case before a judge or a magistrate.

 Utilitarianism